Digital Rebar Platform¶

 simple, fast and open-ecosystem infrastructure automation with strong Infrastructure as Code (IaC) design.

 Digital Rebar (aka DRP) is a RackN licensed-core platform with an open ecosystem suite of both licensed and open APLv2 components.
-The fourth generation platform provides a simple yet complete API-driven DHCP/PXE/TFTP provisioning and workflow system.
+The fourth generation platform provides a simple yet complete API-driven DNS/DHCP/PXE/TFTP provisioning and workflow system.

 Digital Rebar Platform and Ecosystem are designed together to be a complete data center provisioning, content scaffolding and infrastructure workflow platform with a cloud native architecture that completely replaces Cobbler, Foreman, MaaS, Ironic or similar technologies.
 DRP offers a single golang binary (less than 30MB) with no dependencies capable of installation on a laptop, RPi or switch supporting both bare metal and virtualized infrastructure.